umd-lhcb/ut-hw-doc/docs/dcb/dcb_qa/dcb_qa.md

    master.
 	- The order should be something like 1, 2, Masters, 3, 4, 5, 6

-4. Correct slot based on stave connection, Not sure if this is a necessary step
+4. Correct slot based on stave connection
-	- will either be JD10 or JD11
+	- will either be JD10 (for stave JP8) or JD11 (for stave JP11)

 5. Slide DCB into the proper slot using the heat spreader pipes as handles.
    Let it gently go down until until the guide rails at the bottom go in and